At Conisus LLC, we’re committed to protecting and respecting your privacy.

 We may use your information to:

 We review our retention periods for personal information on a regular basis.
-We are legally required to hold some types of information to fulfill our statutory obligations (for example, financial and auditable records).
-We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.
+We are legally required to hold some types of information to fulfil our contractual and/or statutory obligations (for example, Sunshine Act transparency reporting, financial, and auditable records are held in compliance to their regulations, respectively).
+We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us or that is held with us on your behalf, whether directly or indirectly through authorized contracted third-party relationships.

 WHO HAS ACCESS TO YOUR INFORMATION?